Used together with proper diet and exercise to help control blood sugar in adults with type 2 diabetes.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other medicines to treat your diabetes.
+- Make sure your doctor knows if you are using other medicines to treat your diabetes, such as insulin.
 Tell your doctor if you are using gemfibrozil (Lopid®) or rifampin (Rifadin®, Rimactane®).

 Warnings While Using This Medicine

 - Make sure your doctor knows if you have liver disease, heart disease, congestive heart failure, or edema (problems with fluid retention or swelling).
-Also, tell your doctor if you have an eye disease such as macular edema (swelling of the back of the eye), fragile bones (especially women), or if you recently had a fever, infection, trauma, or surgery.
+Also, tell your doctor if you have an eye disease such as macular edema (swelling of the back of the eye), fragile bones (especially women), or a history of bladder cancer.
+Tell your doctor if you recently had a fever, infection, trauma, or surgery.

 - Check with your doctor right away if you start having chest pain; shortness of breath; excessive swelling of the hands, wrist, ankles, or feet; or if you are rapidly gaining weight.
 These may be symptoms of a serious heart problem.